nampingwangviwat/business-analytics-project-/README.md

-# OIKOS — Dealership Profit Analyzer
+# LOGAS — Dealership Profit Analyzer

 Offline desktop tool that answers one question for a dealership manager:
 **change a number, and see what happens to profit and to the number of cars you need to sell.**